Obstetrics and Gynecology

-Gestational diabetes mellitus (GDM) is carbohydrate intolerance with onset or first diagnosis during pregnancy.
+Gestational diabetes mellitus (GDM) is carbohydrate intolerance, less severe than overt diabetes, diagnosed during the second half of pregnancy.
 During pregnancy, all women develop relative insulin resistance.
 This is most likely related to placental hormones.
 Most pregnant women increase their insulin production and maintain euglycemia in the face of insulin resistance.
 Those who cannot adequately increase insulin production, many of whose pregnancy-related insulin resistance is superimposed upon pre-existing insulin resistance and/or a beta cell defect, develop hyperglycemia which is diagnosed as gestational diabetes.

 Such individuals are at increased risk for developing diabetes later in life; approximately 50% will have type 2 diabetes within 20 years of the index pregnancy.

 Family history of type 2 diabetes.